Deaf or Hard of Hearing: What is the Difference?

 Are There Treatment Options for People Who Are Hard of Hearing?

 People who have mild or moderate hearing loss may not require any treatment.
-They often carry on their everyday lives with only slight modification of activities.
+They often carry on their everyday lives with only slight modifications of activities.
 However, people with hearing loss that interferes with day-to-day activities in Laredo may benefit from certain treatment options, such as hearing aids or assisted listening devices.
 If the hearing loss is due to a condition that affects the structures of the ear, surgery may be able to correct the abnormality and restore hearing.

 Not every patient is a candidate for hearing treatment options.
 Diagnosing the cause of the hearing loss with audiological examinations may suggest a possible treatment course.